fred-drake/container-digest/README.md

 # Container Digest

-A Go application that reads a TOML file containing Docker container information and returns the SHA256 digests of those containers, along with their tags and architectures.
+A Go application that reads a TOML file containing Docker container information and returns the full image references with SHA256 digests of those containers, along with their tags and architectures.

 I use this to declaratively configure my container images in my Nix configurations.